danfloyd111/interpreter/README.md

   (also called "default option") associated with the symbol "_".

 I also wrote a simple program to test this project (included in this repo with an assert module).

+**!!!**Some comments are still in Italian (my native language), so I apologize, I will translate them to En as soon as possible.